 - (1) The incoming response is received using the processResponsePdu interface.
 The proxy forwarder uses the received parameters to locate an entry in its cache of pending forwarded requests.
 This is done by matching the received parameters with the cached values of sendPduHandle, contextEngineID, contextName, outgoing management target information, and the request-id contained in the received PDU (the proxy forwarder must extract the request-id for this purpose).
 If an appropriate cache entry cannot be found, processing of the response is halted.
-Otherwise: - (2) The cache information is extracted, and removed from the cache. - (3) A new Response PDU is constructed, using the request-id value from the original forwarded request (as extracted from the cache).
-All other values are identical to those in the received Response PDU. - (4) If the incoming SNMP version is SNMPv1 and the outgoing SNMP version is SNMPv2 or SNMPv3, the proxy forwarder must apply the translation rules documented in [RFC1908]. - (5) The proxy forwarder calls the Dispatcher using the returnResponsePdu abstract service interface.
+Otherwise: - (2) The cache information is extracted, and removed from the cache. - (3) A new Response-Class PDU is constructed, using the request-id value from the original forwarded request (as extracted from the cache).
+All other values are identical to those in the received Response-Class PDU, unless the incoming SNMP version and the outgoing SNMP version support different PDU versions, in which case the proxy forwarder may need to perform a translation on the PDU.
+(A method for performing such a translation is described in [COEX].) - (4) The proxy forwarder calls the Dispatcher using the returnResponsePdu abstract service interface.
 Parameters are:

-- The messageProcessingModel indicates the Message Processing Model by which the original incoming message was processed. - The securityModel is that of the original incoming management target extracted from the cache. - The securityName is that of the original incoming management target extracted from the cache. - The securityLevel is that of the original incoming management target extracted from the cache. - The contextEngineID is the value extracted from the cache. - The contextName is the value extracted from the cache. - The pduVersion indicates the version of the PDU to be returned. - The PDU is the (possibly translated) Response PDU. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value extracted from the cache. - The statusInformation indicates that no error occurred and that a Response PDU message should be generated. - 3.5.1.3.
-Processing an Incoming Report Indication
+- The messageProcessingModel indicates the Message Processing Model by which the original incoming message was processed. - The securityModel is that of the original incoming management target extracted from the cache. - The securityName is that of the original incoming management target extracted from the cache. - The securityLevel is that of the original incoming management target extracted from the cache. - The contextEngineID is the value extracted from the cache. - The contextName is the value extracted from the cache. - The pduVersion indicates the version of the PDU to be returned. - The PDU is the (possibly translated) Response PDU. - The maxSizeResponseScopedPDU is a local value indicating the maximum size of a ScopedPDU that the application can accept. - The stateReference is the value extracted from the cache. - The statusInformation indicates that no error occurred and that a Response PDU message should be generated.

+3.5.1.3.
+Processing an Incoming Internal-Class PDU

-A proxy forwarder follows the following procedure when an incoming report indication is received:
+A proxy forwarder follows the following procedure when an incoming Internal-Class PDU is received:

-- (1) The incoming report indication is received using the processResponsePdu interface.
+- (1) The incoming Internal-Class PDU is received using the processResponsePdu interface.
 The proxy forwarder uses the received parameters to locate an entry in its cache of pending forwarded requests.
 This is done by matching the received parameters with the cached values of sendPduHandle.
-If an appropriate cache entry cannot be found, processing of the report indication is halted.
-Otherwise: - (2) The cache information is extracted, and removed from the cache. - (3) If the original incoming management target information indicates SNMPv1, processing of the report indication is halted.
+If an appropriate cache entry cannot be found, processing of the Internal-Class PDU is halted.
+Otherwise: - (2) The cache information is extracted, and removed from the cache. - (3) If the original incoming management target information indicates an SNMP version which does not support Report PDUs, processing of the Internal-Class PDU is halted.